Nextorch T7L LEP tactical flashlight review

 Lumens measured at startup, with Nextorch 2600mAh battery.

 |Nextorch T7L||Mode||Manufacturer||My measurements|

-After 2 minutes and 5 seconds the output drops to 125 lumens.
-Total runtime is 2 hours and 22 minutes.
+After 2 minutes and 5 seconds, the output drops to 125 lumens.
+The total runtime is 2 hours and 22 minutes.

 Low starts off around 50 lumens and is most of the runtime somewhere between 20 and 40 lumens.
-Total runtime is 4 hours and 14 minutes.
+The total runtime is 4 hours and 14 minutes.
 The light turns off automatically.

 Measurements were taken both indoors and outdoors with a professional Hagner E4-X Lux Meter.
 I took measurements at both 10 meters and 20 meters.

 Using the high mode only, I get:

 - Outdoors (10m): 437,000 cd = 1322 m / 0.82 miles / 4338 ft

 - Outdoors (20m): 428,000 cd = 1308 meters / 0.81 miles / 4293 ft